 A trainee's role in...

-How did you come to be involved in the project?
+At what stage did you become involved in the Walmart project?

 And your favourite moment?